How To Provide Content For Your Website

 I will create a shared Dropbox folder for your content and will invite you to join it.
 Once you do so, the shared folder will appear on your PC and you can either save your content to it, or drag it onto the folder.
 It will then arrive at my PC.

-You should create separate folders for each planned page of the site, and put the content relevant to each page in its own folder.
+Ideally you would create separate folders for each planned page of the site, and put the content relevant to each page in its own folder.
 This shared folder should only be used for the exact files that will be used at or for the site.

 The text for any page should be written in a Word document and laid out as you would like it to look - i.e. text that needs to be bold should be bold in the document, and paragraphs should be separated as you would want them.
 Text should be checked for spelling mistakes, typos etc.

-You should also put a text and/or image file with overall site information, any design ideas, navigation information etc. in the Dropbox folder too.
+You can also put a text and/or image file with overall site information, any design ideas, navigation information etc. in the Dropbox folder too.

 Videos should be in .mp4 format and uploaded to YouTube.
 They could alternatively be uploaded to Vimeo, but YouTube is less prone to problems.

 Once a video is uploaded to YouTube, you should copy its address, which will look something like this: https://www.youtube.com/watch?v=BxuY9FET9Y4, or https://youtu.be/BxuY9FET9Y4 into a text document, and also click on Share below the video at YouTube, and then click on Embed and copy and paste the code that it gives you.

 You should provide only the actual images that you want to use at the site, and put them into the folders for their pages, i.e. home page images go into the Home Page folder.